andrebask/thesis/06 - intro.md

 #Introduction

-> *Programming languages are not just technology, but what programmers think in.
-They're half technology and half religion.*
+> *"Programming languages are not just technology, but what programmers think in.
+They're half technology and half religion."*

-> Paul Graham - "Beating the Averages"
+> Paul Graham, Beating the Averages

 ## Context